mgutz/dat/README.md

 #### Interpolation and Transactions

-This benchmark compares the performance of interpolation within a transaction on "level playing field" with database/sql.
+This benchmark compares the performance of interpolation within a transaction on a level playing field with `database/sql`.
 As mentioned in a previous section, prepared statements MUST be prepared and executed on the same connection to utilize them.